Chambourg-sur-Indre: Local finance

 The table below shows some elements of the local finances of Chambourg-sur-Indre, over a period of nine years:

 Some general trends, always comparing Chambourg-sur-Indre with the average of its group (municipalities with 500-2000 inhabitants belonging to a tax-group), are released for consideration by these data.

 The year 2006 is the only year among those observed where Chambourg-sur-Indre showed a negative accounting income; all other years have seen a positive result even if, since 2008, it is even very slightly below average.
 The change in the municipalities ability to finance investment shows no clear trend or issues with sustainability.
 Cash flow, like the accounting profit was less than the average of the comparable group since 2008.

 Population and society

 Demographics

-The people of Chambourg-sur-Indre are called 'Chambourgeois'.
+The people of Chambourg-sur-Indre are called Chambourgeois in French.

 In 1687, the parish registers indicated that Chambourg had 187 feu fiscal (tax allocation units), then 208 units in 1789, the last known value before the first census in population.

-In 2017, the municipality had 1,291 inhabitants.
-In contrast to many rural communities, Chambourg-sur-Indre has not experienced a mass exodus during the 20th century; its population has nearly doubled since the French Revolution and increased by nearly 70% between 1975 and 2011, an average gain of 15 inhabitants per year over this period.
-Examination of the pyramid shows a real lack of population in the age group of 15 29 years, men and women, compared to the county average, while the portion 45–59 years is overrepresented.
+In contrast to many rural communities, Chambourg-sur-Indre has not experienced a mass exodus during the 20th century; its population has nearly doubled since the French Revolution and increased by 65% between 1975 and 2009, an average gain of 15 inhabitants per year over this period.

-Demographic change was positive during the period 1968 - 2012, due to both natural growth at net migration.
-Between 2012 and 2017, it was negative due to net emigration, as shown by the data in the table below.
+Demographic change was positive during the period 1975–2014, mainly due to net immigration.
+Between 2014 and 2020, it was negative due to net emigration.